crafts-hub/C-plus-Programs/README.md

 ---

 ### **Question 19:**
-#### Write a program to print an inverted right-angled triangle of stars.
+#### Write a program to print an inverted left aligned right-angled triangle of stars.

 ### Program
 ```cpp